wp-plugins/wp-forecast/readme.txt

 == Changelog ==

+= v4.2 (2012-10-23) =
+* changed global variable name for xml parsing to prevent collision
+* added width and height attributes to img tags for better performance
+* fixed HTML warning in admin dialog
+* fixed problem with plugin_locale filter
+* fixed problem with webservers which do not decompress automatically
+* added indonesian language thanks to Uli

 = v4.1 (2012-08-03) =
 * fix admin dialog, it was not possible to save the WeatherBug Partner-ID
 * only include javascript for multi widget in frontend